 result = asyncio.run(run_agent())

-As in the prior labs, attempt to interact with the database using the agent.
+Now, attempt to interact with the database using the agent with natural language queries asking for the same.

 It is quite dangerous to expose an MCP server like this without proper access control.
+It is also quite dangerous to simply allow agents to have an MCP server accept arbitrary SQL queries from an agent.
 Using the agent, show whether the server is vulnerable to attack using the queries below.

 git checkout db_data/metactf_users.db